Pioneer Log Cabin in Golden Gate Park

 San Sabastian Avenue

-I found this cabin that was visited by my ancestors that may have been members of the Association of Pioneer Women of California.
+On May 29, 2026, I found a cabin that was visited by my ancestors who were members of the Association of Pioneer Women of California.
 I could have brought my daughter and newborn grandson here – after we went to the Stuttmeister crypt in Colma.
+Tyler is two months old.
+Here is my daughter, Heather Hanson. breastfeeding her beloved baby boy.
+How….motherly!
+We did not know about the handwritten account of our ancestor, and the glorious cabin.

 Carl Janke and family are mentioned, but, Janke is spelled Janki.
 I will get this corrected.
 I am looking at having my grandson, Tyler Hunt, designated a National Treasure.
-I will write Governor Newsom – and the Japanese Government.
-As it is, this is Tyler’s reseme.
+I will write Governor Newsom and the Japanese Government.
+As it is, this is Tyler’s resumé.
 He is….The Giant of the Woods!
-He is the great, great, grandson of Carl Janke, who bones need to be exhumed from the mass-grave in Redwood City, and a DNA test conducted.
-Perhaps our remains can find a home amonmst…
+He is the great, great, grandson of Carl Janke, whose bones need to be exhumed from the mass-grave in Redwood City, and a DNA test conducted.
+Perhaps our remains can find a home amongst…

 THE PIONEER MOTHERS?